 After the closure of the problem, if it is a major problem, major problem review is executed.
 The major problem review is a process step necessary to avoid future problem.
 The problem management team will look at all the problem records and identify exactly what went wrong.
 Lessons learned and review results about the problem are discussed and logged in the service knowledge management system for future reference.
 And the continual service improvement stage looks for improvement actions and communications to prevent similar problems from occurring in future again.

-And these are the steps of the ITIL problem management process.
+And these are the steps of this process.
 Following these steps when a problem occurs is an organized way of dealing with problems and avoiding the same problems in the future.
-This ITIL problem management approach minimizes the impact of problems in the business.
+This ITIL approach minimizes the impact of problems in the business.